Kore Carrier Board

 • 140A continuous current with 280A surges

-• Power and signal for ESCs conveniently located in corners
+• Power and signal for ESCs located at the corners

 • 12V navigation light power available at each corner